Whether you’ve been dating all your life or you’re newly back on the scene, there’s no denying things have drastically changed in recent years.

 Think of Hinge as the less swipe-happy version of popular dating app, Tinder.
-One of the newest dating apps on the market, Hinge focuses on personality by asking users to answer three questions about themselves, which are then refreshed with new questioned each month.
+Hinge focuses on personality by asking users to answer three questions about themselves, which are then refreshed with new questioned each month.

 It also uses a Nobel Prize-winning algorithm to help determine your best match.